-The magic number for G.711.0 A-law corresponds to the ASCII character string "#!G7110An", i.e., "0x23 0x21 0x47 0x37 0x31 0x31 0x30 0x41 0x0A".
-Likewise, the magic number for G.711.0 MU-law corresponds to the ASCII character string " $\#!G7110M\n"$ , i.e., " $0x23\ 0x21\ 0x47\ 0x37$ 0x31 0x31 0x4E 0x4D 0x0A".
+The magic number for G.711.0 A-law corresponds to the ASCII character string "#!G7110A\n", i.e., "0x23 0x21 0x47 0x37 0x31 0x31 0x30 0x41 0x0A".
+Likewise, the magic number for G.711.0 MU-law corresponds to the ASCII character string "#!G7110M\n", i.e., "0x23 0x21 0x47 0x37 0x31 0x31 0x4E 0x4D 0x0A".

 The version number octet allows for the future specification of other G.711.0 storage mode formats.
-The specification of other storage mode formats may be desireable as G.711.0 frames are of variable length and a future format may include an indexing methodology that would enable playout far into a long G.711.0 recording without the necessity of decoding all the G.711.0 frames since the beginning of the recording.
+The specification of other storage mode formats may be desirable as G.711.0 frames are of variable length and a future format may include an indexing methodology that would enable playout far into a long G.711.0 recording without the necessity of decoding all the G.711.0 frames since the beginning of the recording.
 Other future format specification may include support for multiple channels, metadata and the like.
 For these reasons it was determined that a versioning strategy was desirable for the G.711.0 storage mode definition specified by this RFC.
-This RFC only specifies Version 0 and thus the value of "0x00" must be used for the storage mode defined by this RFC.
+This RFC only specifies Version 0 and thus the value of "0x00" MUST be used for the storage mode defined by this RFC.

 The G.711.0 codec data frames, including any necessary erasure or PLC frames, are stored in consecutive order concatenated together as shown in Section 4.2.2.
+As the Version O storage mode only supports a single channel, the RTP payload format supporting multiple channels defined in Section 4.2.4 is not supported in this storage mode definition.

-To decode the individual G.711.0 frames, the heuristic presented in Section 4.2.2 may be used to decode the individual G.711.0 frames.
+To decode the individual G.711.0 frames, the algorithm presented in Section 4.2.2 may be used to decode the individual G.711.0 frames.
 If the version octet is determined not to be zero, the remainder of the payload MUST NOT be passed to the G.711.0 decoder, as the ITU-T G.711.0 reference decoder can only decode concatenated G.711.0 frames and has not been designed to decode elements in yet to be specified future storage mode formats.